Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 Theo never had time to generate appreciation for Vincent Van Gogh and his work.
 Theo died just six months after Vincent in January 1891.

-Thanks to Theo’s widow Jo Van Gogh – Bonger, for having the insight and business savvy; because of her, we know about Vincent Van Gogh today.
+Thanks to Theo’s widow Jo Van Gogh-Bonger, for having the insight and business savvy; because of her, we know about Vincent Van Gogh today.
 Jo worked hard to raise public awareness and appreciation for Vincent Van Gogh and his work.

 Johanna van Gogh – Bonger

-Jo raised the awareness and appreciation of Vincent Van Gogh’s work through exhibit loans to museums worldwide.
+Jo raised awareness and appreciation of Vincent Van Gogh’s work through exhibit loans to museums worldwide.
 More and more buyers who wanted to buy an original Vincent Van Gogh painting came forward.

 In 1914, Jo published the first edition of the letters between Vincent Van Gogh and his brother Theo.
 She also had Theo reinterred in Auvers-Sur-Oise in a grave alongside his beloved brother Vincent.